How to Become a For-Hire Driver

 Starting Your Own For-Hire Business

 Because the marketplace is continually growing with new products, trucking interstate cargo remains a strong industry.
 Additionally, the demand for local for-hire passenger drivers and services is very strong.
-While there is plenty of opportunities, there is also a great deal of competition, and learning all you can about the type of for-hire business you intend to run is an essential aspect of creating a successful business.
+While there are plenty of opportunities, there is also a great deal of competition, and learning all you can about the type of for-hire business you intend to run is an essential aspect of creating a successful business.

 The simplest form of for-hire business requires only that you own your own vehicle and drive it yourself.
 Those choosing this business model also manage all aspects of the business themselves, from vehicle maintenance and getting new customers to bookkeeping.

 To create a larger for-hire business with minimal start-up effort, hire drivers as independent contractors.
 With this option, you don't actually have employees or the human resources structure that comes with them.
-You'll manage these drivers, who often have their own trucks or other vehicles; run the business; and negotiate customer contracts.
+You'll manage these drivers, who often have their own trucks or other vehicles, run the business, and negotiate customer contracts.
 While this option has less risk because of lower personnel costs, you will also have less control over the business.

 Another option is to hire private drivers.
 You handle all operations of the business and use your own vehicle fleet, but also pay higher insurance fees and personnel-related expenses.
 You have much more control with this option, but it requires more oversight and business costs.